 Tummy tuck definition is an abdominal surgery that is intended to remove lower abdominal skin maximally and to tighten the abdominal muscles in an attempt to eliminate abdominal skin redundancy and narrow the waistline.
 The tummy tuck definition has most recently been modified with prefixes “full” and “mini”.

-Please observe this 35 year old female 3 months following her tummy tuck surgery.
+Please observe this 35-year-old female 3 months following her breast and tummy tuck surgery.